zedjasper/ks-utils/README.md

 A set of common utilities for an Android project.
 It includes SugarORM, Prefs, Retrofit, Google Gson and other utility methods.

+You do not need to add retrofit, gson, sugarorm and prefs to your application.
+This library will add those for you.

 ### How to setup

 Use a custom application class and add this code in the onCreate() method